-Core AI is Apple's new on-device AI inference framework for iOS 27, giving developers direct access to the same high-performance ML execution engine that powers Apple Intelligence.
-It enables loading and running custom .aimodel files across CPU, GPU, and Neural Engine with a modern Swift API.
+Core AI is Apple's new on-device inference framework for iOS 27, giving developers direct access to the same high-performance ML execution engine that powers Apple Intelligence.
+It supports CPU, GPU, and Neural Engine across all Apple Silicon devices.

-โข Run your own custom AI/ML models on-device with no server costs or per-token fees, using the same inference stack that powers Apple Intelligence
+• Run your own AI/ML models entirely on-device with no server costs or per-token fees, using the same engine that powers Apple Intelligence

 import CoreAI